 Because it’s all organic, there’s no wait period before kids can use it safely.
 “As soon as we apply this, you can step on it,” said Cody See, Grounds Specialist.

-The changes users will notice is the field will be a softer playing surface for the athletes and that the grass color will be a lighter green.
+Users will notice a softer playing surface and a lighter green grass.
 It will take several years, however, to see the full effect of the applications on weeds and bug control.

 The Parks & Recreation Department will observe the results of this test field and consider converting other fields in the city to organic in a few years.
 “We’re hoping with our parks that we continue these safer, more green practices, that’s better for our users,” said See.